Ulcerative colitis is an inflammatory bowel disease (IBD)

 for ulcerative colitis, there are natural treatments that can greatly reduce signs and symptoms of the disease and result in long-term remission.
 Those with Celiac Disease

 suffer similar symptoms but it is the presence of gluten in the intestinal tract that triggers the immune response.
+It is a very good possiblity that the steep increase in those who have adverse reactions to gluten may well be reacting to the glyphosate that is used in hte harvest of wheat.

 New research continues to come out with hope for a more permanent treatment for ulcerative colitis and other inflammatory bowel diseases.
 A 2017 study by University of NC Lineberger Comprehensive Cancer Center, found that the protein NLRP12 regulates inflammation in the body.
 Analysis found low levels of NLRP12 in twins with ulcerative colitis, but not in twins without the disease.
 When NLRP12 was low, there were lower levels of friendly bacteria as well as high levels of harmful bacteria and inflammation.
 Researchers believe they could add back more of the friendly bacteria in people with inflammatory bowel diseases with reduced NLRP12 expression to reduce inflammation and restore healthy bacteria, ending the cycle and offering treatment to those with ulcerative colitis.
 Unfortunately, today’s drugs used for inflammatory bowel disease have unfortunate side effects that range from wrinkling of skin, pancreatitis, to stopping of the heart